- About Us

 - Our History

 Following appointments in Waltham Abbey in Essex & Birmingham Cathedral, Stuart was appointed Organist & Master of Choristers at Saint Patrick’s Cathedral in March 2010.
-The Cathedral Choirs maintain a busy schedule which include 12 weekly choral services, regular broadcasts, concerts, annual tours & recordings.
-The choristers have recently recorded their first solo CD with Regent Records 'In Dublin's fair city' which was released in November of 2012.
+The Cathedral Choirs maintain a busy schedule which includes 12 weekly choral services, frequent broadcasts, concerts, tours & recordings.
+The choristers have recently recorded their first solo CD with Regent Records 'In Dublin's fair city' which was released in November of 2012 a second ‘Christmas from Dublin’ is due out at the end of the month.

 David Leigh is the Assistant Organist and Director of the Cathedral Girl Choristers at St Patrick’s Cathedral Dublin, the National Cathedral of the Church of Ireland.
 He also pursues a busy freelance career as conductor, orchestral keyboard player and organist, and is musical director of chamber choir The Gaudete Singers and of the University of Dublin Choral Society, and chorusmaster of the Culwick Choral Society.
 Freelance work includes regular appearances in a wideranging repertoire with the RTE Concert Orchestra and frequent work with other major Irish performing groups.